 Once you have a flood of applicants coming in, you need to choose one.
 You want to minimize the amount of time spent talking to unsuccessful applicants, but maximize your chance of choosing the best applicant.
 The best method is to screen applicants, with each level having fewer applicants and longer, more in-depth interviews.

 - Check references.
 Once you’ve narrowed down the field to one or two final candidates, phone their provided references.
-While most references will provide a positive review, listen for hesitations or big variations from the facts the candidate provided.
+While most references will give a positive review, listen for hesitations or big variations from the facts the candidate provided.

 Now, for the most exciting part—making an offer!

 You’ll need to draw up an employment contract for the successful candidate to sign.
 This should include their salary (or hourly wage) and benefits, a short job description, and terms of employment.
-A contract protects both you as the business owner, and your new employee.
+A contract protects both you as the business owner and your new employee.
 You can find some standard employment contracts online, or consider talking to a small business HR consultant to ensure you’ve got everything covered.

 Setting up tools for your new employee